mabbas64/yellowease/README.txt

 --- added google fonts to header.php
 --- icons for custom ThemeOption tabs can be added from /admin-style.css . the icon should be in admin/assets/images folder of theme options.

+-- hidden smof_footer_info in admin-style.css to not show teh SMOF credit text at bottom of ThemeOptions tabs